-Access to our product support desk is a service included in your Product Maintenance agreement.
+Access to our product support desk is a service included in your Product Maintenance agreement or in your Subscription.

 At Hexagon, we try to be as responsive and helpful as possible on the support desk.
 However, before we can provide a good answer to a how-to question, we need to understand:

 The use case you are trying to solve.

 Where exactly you encountered problems while you were implementing your solution.

 If you provide all that information in your initial support message, we can immediately start helping you along, without having to ask you for more context first.